This article by Jerry Cates, first published on 10 February 2019, was last revised on 19 August 2022. © Bugsinthenews Vol. 20:02(01).

 Because of their bad reputation, many think termites are all bad.
 Nothing, though, is further from the truth.
 Termites, including those with the worst rap sheets of all, were not made to destroy our homes.
 They consume cellulose and lignin, in the form of dead or decaying plant tissue, to stay alive.
 In their natural environments they pay us a huge favor by turning fallen trees and shrubs, and other plant life, back into the soil nutrients living botanicals need to stay healthy.
 They get in trouble, and cause us grief, only when they wander outside that narrow niche and feed on the finished timbers, floorings, and wallboards of man-made structures.

 IMPORTANT: Certain conducive conditions are built into the designs of practically all homes, and others are built into the designs of some homes.
-For example, (1) if you have a ground-floor bath tub, the drain from the tub through the foundation is contained in a 12×12 inch portal leading to the soil underneath; this allows termites a quick path from under the home to enter the house undetected, but so do all the other plumbing penetrations in the foundation, so I never recommend treating this area preventively; if termites ever get into a home, though, this and all other plumbing penetrations should be treated as part of the termite control plan.
+For example, (1) if you have a ground-floor bath tub, the drain from the tub through the foundation is contained in a 12×12 inch portal leading to the soil underneath; this allows termites a quick path from under the home to enter the house undetected, but so do all the other plumbing penetrations in the foundation, so I rarely recommend treating this area preventively; if termites ever get into a home, though, this and all other plumbing penetrations should be treated as part of the termite control plan.
 (2) Some architects really don’t like to have any part of a home’s foundation showing, and plan the landscape so the soil meets or covers the joint between the foundation and masonry veneer; if the landscape is set so the soil level is permanently over this joint, it can be very expensive to correct it.
-(3) The cost of copper pipe has gone up, and that, along with the warming trends of the early years of the new millennium, has led many builders to opt for plastic plumbing in the walls, subfloors, and attics, rather than using copper pipe in the foundation itself; this reduces the risk of native subterranean and Formosan termites coming up from the soil, but increases the risk of Formosan termites in roofs and attics because — along with this plumbing — the undersides of the roof has to be insulated, usually with foam, which increases the risk of moisture collecting in the roof decking, an invitation to Formosan termites in those areas.
+(3) The cost of copper pipe has gone up, and that, along with the warming trends of the early years of the new millennium, has led many builders to opt for plastic plumbing in the walls, subfloors, and attics, rather than using copper pipe in the foundation itself; this reduces the risk of native subterranean and Formosan termites coming up from the soil, but increases the risk of Formosan termites in roofs and attics because — along with this plumbing — the undersides of the roof have to be insulated, usually with foam, which increases the risk of moisture collecting in the roof decking, an invitation to Formosan termites in those areas.
 SUMMARY: In many if not most cases, these designed-in conditions cannot easily be mitigated until termites show up, so it is not possible to remove all the risks of termite infestation, no matter what you do.
-But, hey, life is like that.
-Try driving the Interstate during rush hour, then let’s talk about the other risks attending ordinary living…
+But, let’s face it, life — in general — is like that.
+Everyone who drives the Interstate during rush hour automatically knows about some of the other risks attending ordinary living…

 Termites in Texas Soil: Just What Nature Intended